kuitos/import-html-entry/README.md

 # import-html-entry
-Treats the index html as manifest and loads the assets(css,js), export last property on the `window` or `proxy window` which set by the entry script.
+Treats the index html as manifest and loads the assets(css,js), get the exports from entry script.

 ```html
 <!-- subApp/index.html -->